mrowazet/RfidPlayer/README.txt

 ENJOY!
 -----------------

-Connect RfidPlayer by AUX to external speakers / amplifier and scan one of the prepared card to start playing your favorite music!
+Connect RfidPlayer by AUX to external speakers/amplifier and scan one of the prepared card to start playing your favorite music!